noellee/katy/README.md

 $ [script name].py --help
 ```

-The follow are some common use cases of the scripts.
+The following are some common use cases of the scripts.

 #### Downloading all notes from a course